QTDUadmin/QTDUsite/content/home/welcome.md

 ---
 Welcome to the inaugural Quantum Thermodynamics Down Under (QTDU) conference!

 How do notions of heat and irreversibility emerge from unitary microscopic dynamics?
 Can distinct quantum features such as entanglement or coherence improve heat engine operation?
 Can a fundamental understanding of thermodynamics at the quantum scale inspire new technologies, or help improve existing technologies?
-These are all important questions in the emerging field Quantum Thermodynamics.
+These are all important questions in the emerging field of Quantum Thermodynamics.

-We invite you to attend a 4-day, in-person, conference on Quantum Thermodynamics covering four themes:
+We invite you to attend a 4-day in-person conference covering four themes:

 1. Fundamental questions in quantum thermodynamics.
 2. Benefit and applications of quantum thermal machines.